-Families should not have to lose their job, health, home or enter into bankruptcy to care for their critically-ill or injured child during a medical crisis because they do not qualify for government aid.
+Families should not have to lose their job, health, home, or enter into bankruptcy to care for their child or a parent of young children after a cancer diagnosis.

-When a family receives the news of their child’s cancer diagnosis or other life-threatening illness, they instantly become overwhelmed by the diagnosis.
+When a family receives the news of a cancer diagnosis of their child or young spouse, they instantly become overwhelmed by the diagnosis.

-- There are not recognized support systems in place for families whose household incomes disqualify them from government aid.
+- There are no recognized support systems in place for families whose household incomes disqualify them from government aid.

-- Help is required to address not only the needs of children in medical crisis, but their families and caregivers.
+- Help is required to address not only the needs of children battling with cancer but also young parents who receive a cancer diagnosis.
+The parent(s) left as the caregiver needs support.

-- Parents suffer from increased stress and make substantial financial sacrifices during the length of their child’s treatment.
+- Parents suffer from increased stress and make substantial financial sacrifices during the length of their child or spouse’s treatment.
 Half reported that their own health had deteriorated since becoming caregivers.

 In a study of 500 caregivers conducted by Family Caregiver Alliance, 90% found caregiving to be frustrating, draining, and painful.
 Childhood cancer families struggle on the pediatric cancer journey, so we’re here to help.